TheBlueDotGame/The-Accountant/README.md

   genesis_spice:
     currency: 1000000 # Amount of primus tokens created during genesis.
     supplementary_currency: 0 # Amount of secundus tokens created during genesis.
-  port: 8080 # Port on which GRPC server of gossip protocol to run.
+  port: 8080 # Port on which GRPC server of gossip protocol will run.
 accountant: # Accountant section allows to set up DAG accounting details.
   trusted_nodes_db_path: # Path to storage on disc for trusted nodes.
 When empty stored in RAM.
 Vertices created by trusted nodes have permission to be added to the DAG without balance accounting.
   tokens_db_path: # Path to storage of access tokens.
 When empty stored in RAM.